holoviz/panel/doc/tutorials/basic/templates.md

 [![Templates Section](../../_static/images/templates_section.png)](../../reference/index.md#templates)

 ## Don't display a Template in a Notebook

 :::{admonition} Note
-Currently *templates* do not display well in a notebook.
+Currently *templates* do not display in a notebook.
 :::

 Copy the two code cells below into a notebook.